genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 The M-value is log2 ratio of the intensities of methylated probe versus unmethylated probe (Du P. et al., 2010).

+The files containing the mentioned statistic results such as Methylation and Unmethylation values, Beta values, M-values, Log median intensity values.
+Additionally, you can download and explore "Copy number values" file with the sum of the methylated and unmethylated signals.

-Various types of quality control plots are provided by the example of the Infinium 450K microarrays:
+Various types of **quality control plots** are provided (by the example of the Infinium 450K microarrays):

-1) *Log median intensity* plot in both methylated and unmethylated channels.
-In general, "good" samples tend to cluster together, while "bad" samples tend to separate and have lower median intensities.
+1) *Log median intensity* plot -

+The scatterplot represents median of the signal intensities in both methylated and unmethylated channels for each array.

+In general, samples of good quality tend to cluster together, while "bad" samples tend to separate.
+They also have lower median intensities.

 .. image:: images/log-median-intensities.png

 2) Beta-values of the assays are represented by:

 - *Beta density* plot

 .. image:: images/qc-beta-density.png